 Your eye doctor has already given you a patient information booklet called 'Understanding Retinal Vein Occlusion'.

-This leaflet contains detailed information on a treatment with the medical name of 'Ranibizumab', also known as Lucentis.
+This leaflet contains detailed information on a treatment with the medical name of 'Ranibizumab', also known as the biosimilar Ongavia.
 The leaflet includes information on the procedure, the risks and the benefits.